Phenylketonuria (PKU) is a rare but potentially serious inherited disorder.

 - musty smell to the breath, skin and urine

-The main treatment for PKU is a low-protein diet that completely avoids high-protein foods (such as meat, eggs and dairy products) and controls the intake of many other foods, such as potatoes and cereals.
+The main treatment for PKU is a low-protein diet and controlled intake of many other foods, such as potatoes and cereals.

 In addition, people with PKU must take an amino acid supplement to ensure they're getting all the nutrients required for normal growth and good health.